lord63/awesome-python-decorator/README.md

 Once you've know the basic of how to use the decorator, now you can take a look at some projects to see how people use decorator in real life.

+- [cached-property](https://github.com/pydanny/cached-property) A decorator for caching properties in classes.
+- [cachetools](https://github.com/tkem/cachetools) This module provides various memoizing collections and decorators, including variants of the Python 3 Standard Library @lru_cache function decorator.
 - [click](https://github.com/mitsuhiko/click) Click is a Python package for creating beautiful command line interfaces, based on declaring commands through decorators.
+- [decorator](https://github.com/micheles/decorator) It is your best option if you want to preserve the signature of decorated functions in a consistent way across Python releases.
 - [Flask](https://github.com/mitsuhiko/flask) Flask is a micro web framework in python, it use decorator to route the URL, register error handler, register processor and so on.
 - [flask-login](https://github.com/maxcountryman/flask-login) Flask-Login provides user session management for Flask.